 …he heads over to the bird bath for a cool sip of water.

 A Pileated Woodpecker!
 I think I set a land record running upstairs to my office to grab my camera!

 These birds are soooo big, they make special suet feeders that are big enough to handle them.
 They can range in size between 15.7 inches and 19.3 inches in length and have a wingspan of 26-29.5 inches!
 If I had known she was coming, I would have bought a bigger suet feeder!

 The larger suet feeders will hold two suet cakes and have a long “tail prop” so the Pileated Woodpeckers have a place to prop their tail while eating.
 I was amazed the Goldfinch was brave enough to come to other feeder nearby while she was eating just a few feet away.

 Fortunately, I have this small suet feeder hanging against one of the pergola supports so she was able to prop her tail on that.
 Isn’t she amazing?!

-Update: Ms. Pileated Woodpecker is coming back each day so I just ordered one of these suet feeders with large openings.
+Update: Ms. Pileated Woodpecker is coming back each day so I just ordered one of these suet feeders with large openings and a tail prop.
 I think the bigger openings will make it easier for her to get her large beak inside for the suet, plus the longer size feeder will allow more space for her tail.